StephenMP/RestWell/README.md

-# RestWell
+# Overview
 ![logo](./Logo.png)

 [![Build Status](https://travis-ci.org/StephenMP/RestWell.svg?branch=master)](https://travis-ci.org/StephenMP/RestWell) [![NuGet](https://img.shields.io/nuget/v/RestWell.svg)](https://www.nuget.org/packages/RestWell/)
 [![NuGet downloads](https://img.shields.io/nuget/dt/RestWell.svg)](https://badge.fury.io/nu/RestWell) [![license](https://img.shields.io/github/license/StephenMP/RestWell.svg)]()

 RestWell is a simple, easy to use, light weight .NET generic client which provides simple abstraction of the communication layer between your code and RESTful Web APIs.
 It is written in .NET Core 2.0 and was inspired by the RestSharp project; however, it is different in that it focuses solely on .NET clients and provides simple mechanisms for controlling your request pipeline.

-# Main Features
+RestWell is distributed as a NuGet Package hosted in the Nuget Gallery here.

+**TL;DR**
+RestWell is:
  * Small
  * Lightweight
  * Rediculously easy to use